tjoyner/ofvioletsandlicorice/chapter19.md

 "If you stay we'll find out," said Nicole, squeezing her hand.

-Then they went down to the small piazza in Treiso, where Maria had left the car, and from where, [peak by peak](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dicrestaincresta) the hills gently descended towards Alba.
+Then they went down to the small piazza in Treiso, where Maria had left the car, and from where, [summit by summit](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dicrestaincresta) the hills gently descended towards Alba.
 They saw [Monviso](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#monviso) in front of them and Maria said to Nicole, "Look!
 'Paramount'."

 Nicole looked and responded, "It's true, it resembles it.
 But it's too far from Hollywood."